Medically reviewed on April 3, 2018

 suicidal thoughts or actions.

 Follow your doctor's instructions about taking seizure medication if you are pregnant.
-Do not start or stop taking this medicine without your doctor's advice, and tell your doctor right away if you become pregnant.
-Carbamazepine may harm an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+Do not start or stop taking Epitol without your doctor's advice, and tell your doctor right away if you become pregnant.
+Epitol may harm an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
 The benefit of preventing seizures may outweigh any risks to the baby.

 If you are pregnant, your name may be listed on a pregnancy registry to track the effects of carbamazepine on the baby.

-You should not breast-feed while you are using carbamazepine.
+You should not breast-feed while you are using Epitol.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.